Zeioth/latencyflex2-installer/README.md

 ### Can I install LatencyFlex2 only for a specific game?
 Yes.
 Search for the part of the script where DXVK, DKVK-NVAPI, and vk3d-proton are installed inside of a for loop.
 And set the directory of the game you want instead.
 (I might make this easier in the future).

+### I installed LatencyFlex2 but it doesn't work
+Please make sure there were no errors during the installation.

 ## Limitations

 * LatencyFlex2 installs a modified version of DXVK, which is usually updated